"A book has got smell. A new book smells great. An old book smells even better. An old book smells like ancient Egypt." - Ray Bradbury

 So much, in fact, I rarely listen to an audio book or read an e-book.

-Not that I have anything against people who do.
+Not that I have anything against those who do.
 These aspects open up literature, non-fiction, and beyond to so many people.
 I have tried to expand my horizons but there remains a joy in flipping the pages and imagining the hands who have touched a book over the years (or, with a brand-new book, imagining what the future journey may hold once it leaves my hands).

 E-books even provided an outlet to self-publish my first book, The Dragon Princess.
 And the same with the ensuing three books, too, plus the opportunity in recent years to include offering them in paperback and hard cover form.